Common Law Cabin: Production

 It was co-written by Russ Meyer and Jack Moran, and filmed on location on the Colorado River in Arizona.
 Other portions of the film were shot in the Coachella Valley, California.

 Reception

-Roger Ebert later wrote the film, along with Good Morning and Goodbye, was "not among Meyer's best later work.
+Roger Ebert later wrote that the film, along with Good Morning and Goodbye, was "not among Meyer's best later work.
 The plots are too diffuse to maintain dramatic tension, the acting is indifferent, and there is an uncharacteristic amount of aimless dialogue.
 In retrospect, however, these films can be seen as Meyer's gradual disengagement from plot."